 The argument sketched in Section~\ref{s.scaledversion} and summarised in Section~\ref{s.summaryoverview} offers a plan of attack: show that $\lowoverlap_n^{0,t}(g)$ entails that the sum of the durations of excursions between $\rho_n^0$ and $\rho_n^t$ is at least a given positive constant.
 As the second comment in Section~\ref{s.summaryoverview} indicates, it may be that {\em short} excursions dominate.
 We introduce a parameter $\beta \in (0,1)$ to specify a division between {\em long} and {\em short} excursions.
 An excursion of duration at least $n^{\beta - 1}$ is long, and otherwise short.
 If long excursions dominate, employ the proxy argument outlined in Subsection~\ref{s.severalexcursions}, recalling from the first comment of Section~\ref{s.summaryoverview} the need to demonstrate that these long excursions are not {\em slender}.
 If short excursions dominate, a separate analysis is needed.

-In this section, we present the principal stepping stones in our rendering of this plan, and use them to close out the proof of Theorem~\ref{t.main.scaled}(1).
-This proof will harness tools treating the cases where long, or short, excursions dominate.
-The remaining two sections of the article then respectively furnish the needed results for long, and short, excursions.

 We now begin to implement the plan.
-The plan first claims, ``low overlap entails a high cumulative duration for excursions''; and here we face a problem.
-A pair $\phi$ and $\psi$ of $n$-zigzags from $(0,0)$ and $(0,1)$ exists with zero overlap, and with cumulative excursion duration equal to the tiny quantity~$n^{-1}$.
-Indeed, consider two staircases between $(0,0)$ and $(n,n)$, the first of which visits $(n,0)$, and the second of which visits $(0,1)$ and $(n,1)$; let $\phi$ and $\psi$ be the $n$-zigzags obtained from these staircases by application of the scaling map $R_n$ from Subsection~\ref{s.scalingmap}.
+The plan first claims, ``low overlap entails a high cumulative duration for excursions''.
+However, though intuitive, this is not quite correct deterministically.
+In fact, a pair $\phi$ and $\psi$ of $n$-zigzags from $(0,0)$ and $(0,1)$ exists with zero overlap, and with cumulative excursion duration equal to the tiny quantity~$n^{-1}$.
+To see this consider two staircases between $(0,0)$ and $(n,n)$, the first of which visits $(n,0)$, and the second of which visits $(0,1)$ and $(n,1)$ and let $\phi$ and $\psi$ be the corresponding $n$-zigzags obtained by applying $R_n$ from Subsection~\ref{s.scalingmap}.

-Perhaps the plan meant to say ``low overlap {\em typically} entails a high cumulative duration for excursions''.
+However, the above scenario is rare and we will establish that ``low overlap {\em typically} entails a high cumulative duration for excursions''.
 In the counterexample, $\phi$ moves right as far as possible to begin, and may be viewed as one huge cliff.
 We will introduce a definition of a zigzag advancing with steadiness, meaning that it has few cliffs, or, more precisely, that a positive fraction of its $n$ horizontal intervals have length at least of order $n^{-2/3}$.
 In Corollary~\ref{c.notallcliffs}, we will assert that the static polymer $\rho_n$ is highly likely to advance steadily.
-We will see in the overlap-excursion dichotomy Lemma~\ref{l.dichotomy} how the start of the plan makes a comeback in the typical case that $\rho_n^0$ advances steadily: if this zigzag has low overlap with $\rho_n^t$, then the cumulative excursion duration between these polymers is macroscopic; moreover, the two polymers enjoy {\em consistent separation}, departing from a positive fraction of heights in $[0,1] \cap n^{-1}\Z$ with a separation of order $n^{-2/3}$.
+We will see in the overlap-excursion dichotomy Lemma~\ref{l.dichotomy} that in the typical case that $\rho_n^0$ advances steadily: if this zigzag has low overlap with $\rho_n^t$, then the cumulative excursion duration between these polymers is macroscopic; moreover, the two polymers enjoy {\em consistent separation}, departing from a positive fraction of heights in $[0,1] \cap n^{-1}\Z$ with a separation of order $n^{-2/3}$.